daveredfern/daveredfern/content/_posts/2024-06-07-lazy-web-design.md

 ---
-title: "# Lazy web design - deferring to other peoples decisions"
+title: "Lazy web design - deferring to other peoples decisions"
 date: "2020-06-07"
 ---